 4. To deploy Telegraf on the external server, run the monitor_external bash script in privileged mode.
-This script will be found in the directory (extern al-monitoring-xxx) created as a result of untarring external-monitoring-telegraf version>, tar.gz in the external server targeted for monitoring.
+This script will be found in the directory (extern al-monitoring-xxxx) created as a result of untarring external-monitoring-<telegraf version>.tar.gz in the external server targeted for monitoring.